-Mary’s focus for the past few years has been figurative sculpture in mixed media ceramics.
+For the past few years, Mary's primary focus has been figurative sculpture in mixed media ceramics.
 “Peaceful’ is the word most often used to describe her sculpture.
 “I aspire to capture lightness and fully embrace the spiritual feel of my work”.
 "It may sound strange to some, but I can feel the energy come through the clay, almost like I’m capturing an image of a visitor from above.
 I feel only lightness when I work, stress and negativity seem to magically disappear the minute my hands get in the clay.
-I'm hopeful the gift of “lightness of being” translates though my creations”
+I'm hopeful that gift of peace translates though my creations”